Carlo47/NTCthermostat/README.md

 ```
 The temperature is measured periodically in the loop() method.
 The measurement
 interval and the two temperature limits are set with corresponding methods.
 All
 other details can be seen in the code.
+The Program compiles for Arduino UNO R3,
+Wemos D1 and ESP32 DoIt DevKit V1 by switching the ***PlatformIO Project Environment***.